FlexIDK/curl-chromium/README.md

 # curl-impersonate

-A special build of curl that can impersonate the four major browsers: Chrome, Edge, Safari. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.
+A special build of curl that can impersonate the major browsers: Chrome, Edge, Safari. curl-impersonate is able to perform TLS and HTTP handshakes that are identical to that of a real browser.

 ## Basic usage